Interference of Temporally Distinguishable Photons Using Frequency-Resolved Detection

-Figures \ref{fig:4}(a),(b) show the measured and simulated spectral correlations for the time-bin entangled two-photon state where we set $t_{2} - t_{1} = 40~\text{ps}$, much longer than the single photon pulsewidths (estimated to be $\approx$ 5.4 ps following the bandpass filter).
-We observe interference fringes in the correlations as a function of two-photon phase $\left(\W_{1}+\W_{2}\right)\tau$ (Fig.\ref{fig:4}(c)).
-This contrasts the interference for a separable state of two-photons with a delay (Fig.\ref{fig:2}) where interference pattern is rotated by $90^\circ$ because of its dependence on $\left(\W_{1}-\W_{2}\right)\tau$.
+Figures~\ref{fig:4}(a), and ~\ref{fig:4}(b) show the measured and simulated spectral correlations for the time-bin entangled two-photon state where we set $t_{2} - t_{1} = 40~\text{ps}$, much longer than the single-photon pulsewidths (estimated to be $\approx$ 5.4 ps following the bandpass filter).
+We observe interference fringes in the correlations as a function of the two-photon phase $\left(\W_{1}+\W_{2}\right)\tau$ [Fig.~\ref{fig:4}(c)].
+This contrasts with the interference for a separable state of two-photons with a delay (Fig.~\ref{fig:2}), where interference pattern is rotated by $90^\circ$ because of its dependence on $\left(\W_{1}-\W_{2}\right)\tau$.
 Furthermore, as in the time-reversed HOM interference, the interference observed here is sensitive to small changes in the two-photon phase $\varphi$.
-For example, by introducing an additional small delay $\Delta\tau$ (few fs) such that $\Delta\varphi = \left(\W_{1}+\W_{2}\right)\Delta\tau = \pi$, we observe the complimentary interference where the peaks are replaced by troughs and vice-versa (Figs.\ref{fig:4}(d)-(f)).
-We note that the decrease in the observed visibility for the interference of time-bin entangled photons compared to the unentangled photons (Fig.\ref{fig:2}) is because of the sensitivity to path length fluctuations in the interferometer and also the imperfections in entangled state preparation (see supplemental material).
+For example, by introducing an additional small delay $\Delta\tau$ (few fs) such that $\Delta\varphi = \left(\W_{1}+\W_{2}\right)\Delta\tau = \pi$, we observe the complimentary interference where the peaks are replaced by troughs and vice versa [Figs.~\ref{fig:4}(d)-\ref{fig:4}(f)].
+We note that the marginal decrease in the observed visibility for interference of time-bin entangled photons compared to the unentangled photons (Fig.~\ref{fig:2}) is because of the imperfections in the entangled state preparation and the sensitivity to residual path length fluctuations in the interferometer (see the supplemental material).